constructorlabs/unit-testing/README.md

-> **Pair programming**
+**Pair programming**

->
-> * Fork and clone repo this repo
+* Fork and clone repo at this repo
-> * run `npm install` after cloning to download external dependencies
+* run `npm install` after cloning to download external dependencies
-> * Write a solution to each exercise and a corresponding test which ensures correctness of solution
+* Write a solution to each exercise and a corresponding test which ensures correctness of solution
-> * Try to write the test before writing the solution.
+* Try to write the test before writing the solution.
 This will force you to think closely about the task
-> * One person should be writing the test and another the solution.
+* One person should be writing the test and another the solution.
 Alternate roles after each exercise
-> * Create at least two test for each question to cover different inputs and outputs
+* Create at least two test for each question to cover different inputs and outputs
-> * Run `npm test` regularly to ensure your tests pass
+* Run `npm test` regularly to ensure your tests pass
-> * To run all tests in the background continuously you can do so using `npm test -- --watchAll`
+* To run all tests in the background continuously you can do so using `npm test -- --watchAll`

 > **Exercises**
 >